-The Behind the Scenes Mental Health and Suicide Prevention Initiative announces online Mental Health First Aid training will now be available to entertainment industry workers in the U.S. at a variety of days and times on an ongoing basis.
+The Behind the Scenes Mental Health and Suicide Prevention Initiative announces online Mental Health First Aid training is now be available to entertainment industry workers in the U.S. at a variety of days and times on an ongoing basis.
 Mental Health First Aid is a training course that gives you the skills you need to reach out and provide initial help and support to someone who may be developing a mental health or substance use problem, or experiencing a crisis, and help connect them to the appropriate care.

 Most of us would know how to help if we saw someone having a heart attack—we’d start CPR, or at the very least, call 9-1-1.
 But too few of us would know how to respond if we saw someone having a panic attack, or if we were concerned that a friend or co-worker might be showing signs of alcoholism.
 Mental Health First Aid is an international training program that was created in Australia in 2000, brought to the U.S. in 2008, and is now in 24 countries around the world.
 Upon completing the course you will become a certified Mental Health First Aider which is valid for three years.